Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Results

+Fig. \ref{fig:even-parity} shows how the electric tidal Love numbers and tidal deformabilities differ in scalar-tensor theory and \ac{GR}.
+Three different equations of state are considered: FPS, SLy, and MS1.
+These equations of state cover a wide range of stiffness and support a maximum mass of $> 1.8 M_{\odot}$.
+FPS and SLy are both within constraints from analyses of GW170817 \cite{Capano_2020, LVC_2017}.
+However, as NICER results favor stiffer equations of state, we include MS1 \cite{Raaijmakers_2021, Raaijmakers_2020, Bogdanov_2019a, Bogdanov_2019b}.

+\cref{fig:even-parity} plots the physical or Jordan frame values, which are related to their Einstein frame counterparts by \cref{eq:lambda_transfor,eq:k_transform}.
+In \cref{fig:even-parity}a, \cref{fig:even-parity}b, and \cref{fig:even-parity}c, the observables $\til{\lambda}_{2}$, $\til{\Lambda}_{2}$, and $\til{k}_2$ are plotted against the neutron star's compactness ($\til{C}$), in this case defined as the Jordan frame TOV mass ($\til{M}$) over the Jordan frame radius $\til{r}_s$.
+In \cref{fig:even-parity}d, \cref{fig:even-parity}e, and \cref{fig:even-parity}f, the percent difference between scalar-tensor theory and \ac{GR} is shown, also as a function of compactness.
+Note that \cref{fig:even-parity}e and \cref{fig:even-parity}f are essentially identical.
+This is due to the definition of the dimensionless tidal deformability (\cref{eq:dimless_def}).
+As the tidal Love number and the dimensionless tidal deformability are related by a factor of $\frac{3}{2} \til{C}^5 $ and $\til{C}$ is the x-axis variable, the factors of $\frac{3}{2} \til{C}^5 $ cancel out.
+This can easily be shown by substituting the definition of the tidal Love number into the equation for the percent difference and forcing $C_{GR} = \til{C}$.
+This same phenomenon appears in \cref{fig:odd-parity}.

-For the case where $\beta = -6$, the tidal Love number differs by $\sim 20-25 \%$ and the tidal deformability differs by $\sim 350\%$.
-In the more conservative case where $\beta = -4.5$, this reduces to $\sim 5\%$ and $\sim 20\%$ for the tidal Love number and tidal deformability, respectively.
-As the difference between scalar-tensor theory and \ac{GR} is much greater than the difference between the two methods of calculating $k_{\ell}$, we consider \cref{eq:k2} evaluated at $r_{s}$ to be sufficiently accurate for \ac{GW} parameter estimation with current detectors.
+It is clear that the spontaneous scalarization effect can lead to significant deviations from the \ac{GR} tidal deformabilities.
+It is also clear that the deviations are strongly dependent on the objects compactness and the coupling constant.
+For the case where $\beta = -6$, the tidal Love number and dimensionless tidal deformability differ at most by $\sim 25 \%$ and the tidal deformability differs by up to $\sim 200\%$.
+The peak occurs around $\til{C} \approx 0.25$ for the tidal deformability and $\approx 1.9$ for the Love number, with the exact value varying by equation of state.
+In the more conservative case where $\beta = -4.5$, this reduces to $\sim 15\%$ for the tidal Love number and $\sim 20\%$ for the tidal deformability, and the peaks occur around $\til{C} \approx 0.3$ and $\approx 2.3$ respectively.

+The tidal deformability curve for scalar-tensor theories has a different shape than those in \ac{GR}: a second peak appears.
+This peak is small for the weak coupling case, but for more negative coupling constants, the second peak is clear.
+This second peak is caused by the spontaneous scalarization effect, which causes large deviations from \ac{GR} in conditions with strong gravitational fields \cite{Damour_1993,Damour_1996}.

+As the difference between scalar-tensor theory and \ac{GR} is much greater than the difference between the two methods of calculating $k_{\ell}$, we consider \cref{eq:k2} evaluated at the surface of the star to be sufficiently accurate for \ac{GW} parameter estimation with current detectors.

+We show the Jordan frame $\ell = 2$ scalar tidal Love numbers and tidal deformabilities in \cref{fig:even-parity-2}.
+Scalar tidal Love numbers will effect scalar \ac{GW} emission \cite{Bernard_2020}.
+We find that scalar tidal deformabilities are much smaller than the electric tidal deformabilities, around two orders of magnitudes smaller even for strongly scalarized cases.
+Additionally, the scalar tidal deformabilites and tidal Love numbers depend strongly on the coupling constant, with strong scalarization leading to negative scalar tidal love numbers.